 Mark Gorman: No, it's minutes.

 The inventory is in the heap and the pond.
 The filter accumulates gold for approximately a week before it is dumped and zeroed.
 At the end of the month, you can zero out most of your process inventory.
-It makes it pretty easy to calculate production numbers and you can avoid fluctuations in gold in process inventory.
+It makes it pretty easy to calculate production numbers and can avoid fluctuations in gold in process inventory.

 Peter Bell: Always important to have some control over the final product.